chr0x6eos/chr0x6eos.github.io/_posts/2020-05-02-htb-OpenAdmin.md

 Seems like we have 3 possible users (actually 2, because root is rather unlikely) we can try to authenticate with the found password.

 ## Privesc to jimmy
 Of course we could try to su with our current reverse-shell, however Port 22 is open, so let's try SSH first.
-If this succeeds we get a much stabler shell and have some additional features like portforwarding or copying via scp.
+If this succeeds we get a much more stable shell and have some additional features like portforwarding or copying via scp.

 ```console
 root@silence:~# cat users.txt